Lab 3: Debugging and Testing

 (gdb)

-The debugger stops the program when at the beginning of the main function.
+Here the program is stopped at the beginning of the main function.
 The next command executes the next line of C source.
 The command print d shows the value of d after the call completes.

 30 int main(void) {